zzdtravel

 Complesso Monumentale di Santa Chiara

-Complesso Monumentale di Santa Chiara-September 2024
+Complesso Monumentale di Santa Chiara-November 2024

 Vast, Gothic and cleverly deceptive, the mighty Basilica di Santa Chiara stands at the heart of this tranquil monastery complex.
 The church was severely damaged in WWII: what you see today is a 20th-century recreation of Gagliardo Primario's 14th-century original.
 Adjoining it are the basilica's cloisters, adorned with brightly coloured 17th-century majolica tiles and frescoes.